 What’s the gap between HubSpot’s listed price and what you actually pay?

-HubSpot organizes its products into Hubs: Marketing Hub, Sales Hub, Service Hub, CMS Hub, Operations Hub, and Commerce Hub.
+HubSpot organizes its products into Hubs: Marketing Hub, Sales Hub, Service Hub, Content Hub (formerly CMS Hub), Operations Hub, and Commerce Hub.
 Each Hub has four tiers: Free, Starter, Professional, and Enterprise.

 Here’s what the pricing page shows.
 Then here’s what companies actually pay.